 Green Valley Organics

-This lactose-free yogurt and kefir are perfect for those who love dairy—but dairy doesn’t love them back.
-Plus, it’s certified low-FODMAP.
+This lactose-free yogurt and kefir are perfect for you if you love dairy but it doesn’t love you back.
+Plus, they’re certified low FODMAP.

 Rachel Pauls Food

 Advertised as “low FODMAP food,” this brand offers great snacking options like gluten-free, low FODMAP bars and jerky.

 These gut-friendly products for IBS include a wide range of low FODMAP spice blends, granola, and more.

 If you think you might want to go low, consider working with a dietitian.
 According to Pasricha, eliminating FODMAPs can be a challenge since it entails a pretty restrictive diet.
 Plus, if you do it right, it’s an intense process.

 “Trying a low FODMAP style of eating is a three-phase approach,” adds Scarlata, “including the elimination of high FODMAP foods for 2 to 6 weeks, systematic reintroduction of FODMAPs to learn about trigger symptoms, and, lastly, the personalization phase.”

 In other words, a low FODMAP diet isn’t something you can easily try at home.
 Consult your doctor or a registered dietitian to get more information and testing to see whether and how the low FODMAP diet would work for you.
 As always, it’s important to have guidance and supervision when following new diets to treat medical conditions.